Root Canal Therapy in Wausau, WI

 Sometimes, the root canal can become infected.
 This infection is often painful and can cause the death of the tooth’s root.
 If your tooth’s root dies, the tooth itself will eventually become discolored and fall out.

 Root canal therapy treats the infection in the root canal by removing the infected material from the tooth.
-The inside of the tooth is then filled to protect and stabilize the tooth as well as prevent the infection from recurring.
+Your dentist fills the tooth to protect and stabilize it, as well as to prevent the infection from recurring.
 If necessary, we may also cover the affected tooth with a crown to provide further protection.

 If you need a root canal, you will often have one or more of the following symptoms: